iamjoncannon/nodeLOM/readme.md

 LOM.init((x)=>console.log(x))
 ```

-N.B. the init observers utilize observers 1-5, and only 20 observers are available.
+N.B. the init method utilize observers 1-5, and only 20 observers are available.

 #### Roll Your Own